-Quanzhou is a paradise for all the tourists from every corner of the world.
+Quanzhou is a hidden treasure, a paradise for all the tourists from every corner of the world.
 It is a super modern city-port and an ancient city with rich and diverse history.
 It remains one of the world’s biggest ports for more than three centuries and the starting point of the Maritime Silk Road.
 The city was known to Arab traders as Zaiton and praised by Marco Polo as the “one of the two greatest havens in the world for commerce”.
 Quanzhou is also known for its Tieguanyin Tea, Dehua Porcelain as well as its Huian Stone Carvings.
 Today Quanzhou remains a melting pot of diverse cultures and religions.
 A walk around the city area takes you past many Buddhist and Hindu temples, mosques and churches.
 The Maritime Museum pays tribute to both seafaring and culture.

 This roof crest belongs to Kaiyuan Temple (above) and it is called “Swallow tail crest” – one of distinctive architectures of Minnan.
 “Swallow tail crest” has its name due to the shape – the roof of the main ridge line foot outward extension made of two forked small feet, much like the swallow’s tail, so named “swallow tail crest” .